mansur007/book_assistant/README.md

         user(U): *define invitation*
         app(A): *definition of invitation: {'Noun': ['a request (spoken or written', 'a tempting allurement']}*
             the returned output should be processed:
+                - get sentence where the word occurs
-                - get relevant part of speech
+                - identify part of speech (i.e. Noun/Verb/Adjective, etc.)
                 - get most relevant meaning

         U: *define Netherfield*
         A: *None*